WASdev/ci.docker.websphere-traditional/network-deployment/appserver/README.md

 Dockerfile perform the following actions:

-1. Uses the nd image created during nd install as base image
+1. Uses the nd install image as base image
 2. Creates Application Server profile
 3. Exposes the required ports
 4. Copies the update scripts to the image